 - Cover the pot and refrigerate for 8-24 hours.

-- Remove the chicken from the brine and rinse with cool water; pat dry with paper towels.
+- Remove the chicken from the brine and pat it dry with paper towels.
+Remove any herbs or peppercorns.
 Proceed with roasting, smoking or frying the chicken.

 Notes